KauzClay/docs-tap/config-server/install-config-server.hbs.md

     Added installed package 'config-server'
    ```

-   > **Note** Because there are no customization options at this time, there is no need to include a
+   > **Note** Because there are no customization options at this time, you need not include a
    > `--values-file` option.

-3. Verify that you installed the package by running:
+1. Verify that you installed the package by running:

    ```console
    tanzu package installed get config-server -n tap-install